 Step 2: Create an Adoption Plan

-The next step involves an adoption professional typically a caseworker explaining your adoption options and the procedures.
-They will present you with profiles of qualified waiting families, and after you choose a family, they will arrange a meeting virtually or personally.
-Your private caseworker will also help you build an adoption plan and with the following things:
+The next step involves your adoption case worker explaining your adoption options and the procedures.
+They will present you with profiles of qualified waiting adoptive families, and after you choose a family, they will arrange a meeting virtually or personally.
+Your AdoptHelp case worker is different from an adoption agency case worker because AdoptHelp case workers are your personal assistant who work for you and will help you build your personalized adoption plan that includes the following:

-- Present you with waiting adoptive families that fit your requirements
+- Presenting you with waiting adoptive families that fit your requirements

 At AdoptHelp, you get to control the complete adoption journey.
 We will help you come up with the adoption plan that is right for you.